kartikpaliwal/git-instructions/README.md

 # git-instructions
-this repo contain common cli args for git..
+This repo contain common cli args for git